 - No-instrumentation data collection: Pixie uses technologies such as eBPF to collect metrics, events, logs, and traces automatically from the application, infrastructure (Kubernetes), operating system, and network layers.
 For custom data, you can collect logs dynamically using eBPF or ingest existing telemetry.

 - Script-based analysis: Pixie scripts provide a code-based approach to enable efficient analysis, collaboration, and automation.
 You can use scripts from Pixie’s native debugging interfaces (web, mobile, and terminal); scripts are community-contributed, team-specific, or custom built.
-Additionally, you can analyze data from integrations with existing monitoring and observability platforms.
+Additionally, you can analyze data from integrations with existing Infrastructure monitoring and observability platforms.

 - Kubernetes native edge compute: Pixie runs entirely inside Kubernetes as a distributed machine data system, meaning you don’t need to transfer any data outside the cluster.
 Pixie’s architecture gives you a secure, cost-effective, and scalable way to access unlimited data, deploy AI/ML models at source, and set up streaming telemetry pipelines.